nolim1t/nolim1t.github.io/satsback.md

 - All of the above conditions for 10% promo is met
 - 21% promo is either on the 21st of each month OR if advised otherwords on twitter or facebook
-- Must be 69420 sats or more on one bill/tab.
+- Must be 69420 sats or more on one bill/tab unless advised otherwise.